 It has great communication features such as Dolby voice, its unique system ensures a very clear voice audio communication, cutting out distraction and inefficiency from your conferences.
 Unlike Zoom and other popular platforms, this feature can be eye-catching for most small-scale users.

 It has a safe driving mode, like many other software for mobile apps.
-Its lowest tier plan allows 50 participants with no time limit of meeting.
+Its lowest tier plan allows 50 participants with no time limit for meetings.
 Its 2nd and 3rd tier allows 75 and 100 participants in its respective plans.

-Small businesses may not like the fact there is no free version, however, a free trial can be availed by signing up for a plan of your choice.
-Its lowest tier has all the standard functions along with no time constraint.
+Small businesses may not like the fact there is no free version, however, a free trial can be used by signing up for a plan of your choice.
+Its lowest tier has all the standard functions along with no time constraints.

 Those features are screen sharing, recording, bandwidth management, annotation, and as well as security features.

 Its premium and 2nd tier plans have a variety of add-ons apart from increased participation size.
 BlueJeans is compatible with Windows, Mac, Android, iOS, and with some versions of Linux.
-Premium tier provides integration features with Teams, Splunk, Gong, and Zoho.
+The premium tier provides integration features with Teams, Splunk, Gong, and Zoho.